A Different Kind of Equilibrium

 I laughed.
 That’s one hell of a marketable skill.
 But he wasn’t wrong.
 Living with illness was what I was good at.

 People regularly commented on my resilience, my perseverance, and my strength.
 And I know I’m not alone in that.
-When you live with ongoing symptoms, you adapt — constantly.
+When you live with ongoing symptoms, you constantly adapt.
 You move through pain and exhaustion and unpredictable waves of symptoms.
 You lower expectations, normalize discomfort, and learn how to keep going because life does not pause for your diagnosis.

 But adaptation has a price.
 Over time, your “bad days” can sneakily become your regular days.
 Your healthy standard lowers without you noticing.
 What once felt alarming becomes tolerable, and what once felt temporary becomes your new normal.